-- Participant must consent to and Court must approve participation in MHC.
-Participant agrees to be admitted to MHC when written consent to participate is provided to the Court and participant acknowledges understanding its contents in open court. - 2.
+- 1. Participant must consent to and Court must approve participation in MHC.
+Participant agrees to be admitted to MHC when written consent to participate is provided to the Court and Participant acknowledges understanding its contents in open court. - 2.
 Participant must be charged with a Non-Disqualifying Misdemeanor or Felony Offense. - 3.
 Participant must be resident of Kankakee County. - 4.
 Females must score at least Low Moderate and males must score at least Moderate on the ARA (Adult Risk Assessment) or High Risk and High Needs on the RANT (Risk and Needs Triage). - 5.
-Participant must be diagnosed with a mental illness described in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, text revised (DSM-V-TR). - 6.
-Participant must have a Level Of Care Utilization System (LOCUS) score within the range of 2-5. - 7.
+Participant must be diagnosed with an approved mental illness described in the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition, text revised (DSM-V-TR) and contained in Column A of the KCMHC's Eligibility List (see page 24).
+A Participant with a Column B diagnosis is ineligible for KCMHC even if they also have a Column A diagnosis, except a secondary Personality Disorder will be decided on a case by case basis if there is also a primary Column A diagnosis. - 6.
+Participant must have a Level of Care Utilization System (LOCUS) score within the range of 2-5. - 7.
 Participant must be found fit to stand trial by a licensed clinician if Participant's fitness is in question prior to involvement in MHC. - 8.
 Participant must be willing to cooperate with the Court, with approved treatment providers, and must sign all consents and releases of information required by Probation and the Court. - 9.
 Participant must meet eligibility requirements in Mental Health Court Treatment Act 730 ILCS 168/20.